izzy-robinson/msc-thesis/A Fresh Perspective on Local Friendliness Inequalities.md

 \underbrace{LF + P(+1,+1|1,1)+P(-1,+1|1,1) - P(+1,+1|2,1) + P(-1,+1|2,1)}_\text{LF'} \leq 6.
 \end{equation}

 As has just been seen, we could do this manipulation without ever using the grid notation - however it would be very messy and difficult to see which steps to take.
 We will now proceed with simplifying the LF inequality using freedom due to no-signalling in the grid notation.
+For instance, in the first step we are using no-signalling between Alice's settings $x=2$ and $x=3$ where Bob inputs $y=2$.

 ```{figure} decompositions-shifting.JPG
 :name: decompositions-shifting-figure